13 – 16.04.23

 Francesco Mancori (IT/DE).

+13 April exhibition opening with Itinerant Interlude#101010 :: 2 solo performances by Marie Takahashi, violin, composer and improviser & Kurihara Takuya, modular synthesizer, interpreting drawings in the “partitura” series.
 This happening is part of the series itinerant interludes curated by Laurie Schwartz, as Itinerant Interlude#101010 and supported by INM e.V Berlin.

-On show are generative printed on fine art paper, videos and a polargraph art robot in action.
+On view are generative printed on fine art paper, videos and a polargraph art robot in action.
 In the creation process algorithms are modified while running, by using interactive programming and patching environments, and thereby becoming a painting tool.

 These abstract forms have become free of their logical content, in the quest for the purity of abstraction as a clear aesthetic practice.